-Doctoral Grade Descriptor Indicators Criteria Cle ar Fail Marginal Fail Good Very Good Excellent F 0-29% E 30- 39% D 40-49% С 50-59% B 60-69% A 70-100% 1.
-Knowledge and understanding: Identification of key issues and recognition of leading edge and new ideas relevant background reading; unfocused; little or no attempt to relate to relevant areas; generally identification of Evidence of some background reading in a relevant area; identification of some significant themes within the field.
+Doctoral Grade Descriptor Indicators Criteria Clear Fail Marginal Fail Good Very Good Excellent F 0-29% Е 30- 39% D 40-49% С 50-59% B 60-69% A 70-100% 1.
+Knowledge and understanding: Identification of key issues and recognition of leading edge and new ideas relevant background reading; unfocused; little or no attempt to relate to relevant areas; generally background reading, with some reference to a relevant area; little or no identification of background reading in a relevant area; identification of some significant themes within the field.
 Evidence of substantial background reading in some relevant areas; basic attempt at identification of theoretical formulation of argument; identification of some significant themes within the field.
 Wide background reading including contemporary sources; explicit identification of theoretical formulation of argument; explicit identification and some linking of significant themes and some evidence of recognition of areas of dissonance between studies/ authors/domains within the field.
 Extensive background reading including contemporary sources; explicit identification of theoretical formulation of argument; explicit identification and linking of significant and/or new themes and of areas of dissonance between studies/ authors/domains within the overall field.